-The perceived cost to replace or upgrade legacy technology is difficult to qualify and estimate and, with the benefits often being difficult to articulate, making a case for change initiatives becomes problematic in budget-constrained environments.
-Budget cycles and the myopic nature of change management often mean the case for architectural improvements is deprioritised in favour of work that, at least superficially, appears to yield more immediate benefit.
+The perceived cost to replace or upgrade legacy technology is difficult to qualify and estimate and, with benefits that are often difficult to articulate, making a case for change initiatives becomes problematic in budget-constrained environments.
+Budget cycles and the myopic nature of change management often mean that the case for architectural improvement is deprioritised in favour of work that, at least superficially, appears to yield more immediate benefit.

-Defining the scope and reach of change initiatives can often be difficult, with the scale of change required appearing vast.
-Such large scale initiatives are often thought of as being too big to tackle by budget holders and implementers alike, which often means value-adding initiatives to modernise IT platforms are abandoned.
+Defining the scope and reach of change initiatives can often be difficult.
+Large-scale initiatives are often thought of as ‘too big to tackle’ by budget holders and implementers alike, which means that value-adding initiatives to modernise IT platforms are sometimes abandoned.
 This typically results in non-strategic change being required down the line, which usually exacerbates architectural brittleness, complexity and cost and ends up being benefit-neutral at best, rather than improving the agility, cost footprint, and reliability of the IT estate.

 Large organisations typically find embracing change, especially transformational change, challenging.
 This can be caused by legacy organisational structures, red tape, vested interests, skills gaps, or simply fear of the unknown.
 Tackling the problems of legacy technology platforms is often fraught with this kind of organisational inertia as, to a degree, a level of cultural change is also required to successfully effect change.

-While most IT leaders understand the benefits that modern approaches (e.g., Cloud or DevOps) bring, a primary objection to many of these approaches is that security policies, or data protection concerns, preclude their adoption.
-Additional regulatory concerns also surface which introduce further barriers to modernisation.
+While most IT leaders understand the benefits that modern approaches such as Cloud or DevOps bring, a primary objection to many of these approaches is that security policies, or data protection concerns, preclude their adoption.
+Additional regulatory concerns also surface, which introduce further barriers to modernisation.

 The Technology Accelerator is designed to help banks and vendors modernise their technology stacks and processes and adopt best practices in IT.
 This holistic suite of services combines decades of technology experience with an expert grasp of modern IT approaches to deliver cutting-edge approaches specifically tailored to wholesale finance clients and their most pressing needs.